 There is some useful background on drains and sewers on the Directgov web site

-The legal requirements for drains are dealt with in detail in the Building Regulations Part H. The Approved Documents, part H give a very thorough explanation of the requirements, so much so that they can almost be used as a design manual for drain construction.
+The legal requirements for drains are dealt with in detail in the Building Regulations, Approved documents, Part HThe Approved documents, (England) part H, deals with Drainage and waste disposal, which give a very thorough explanation of the requirements, so much so that they can almost be used as a design manual for drain construction.

 Essentially there are two types of systems; ‘separate’ and ‘combined’.
 Newer systems are separate and have two sets of pipes (one for surface rain water and one for foul water).
 The older type are combined where all the water goes down one drain and into one sewer.
 The separate systems are better because the rain water is taken directly to a river and doesn’t cause flooding at the sewage works where the foul water is being treated.
 You need to establish which type of system you have.
 The local council Mains Drainage department can help with matters such as the type of system in the area and plans of drains and sewers.